allizad/aniaupstill-jekyll/pages/transhumance.md

   url: /work.html
 ---

-Transhumance is Ania’s solo genderqueer clown show, going on an international tour in 2020.
+_Transhumance_ is Ania’s solo genderqueer clown show, going on an international tour in 2020.
+The show was born through the Undiscovered Countries Blast Off Incubator program in Spring 2019, after Ania realized that all of their clowning actually concerned gender.
+Specifically, the experience of being genderqueer.

-Come dive into the absurd as we follow one clown’s magical journey across the landscape of gender in search of a place to call home.
-Join NYC-based circus artist Ania Upstill in this playful, heartfelt exploration of gender as they dare to imagine a world in-between.
-What does it mean to exist between two locations?
+_Transhumance_ follows one clown’s magical journey across the landscape of gender in search of a place to call home.
+The show asks,  What does it mean to exist between two locations?
 To travel in between?
 To find your place in the middle?
 To embrace a joyful revolution?
-Come laugh at a clown’s playful exploration of what it means to be a trans human.
+The audience are invited to come laugh at a clown’s playful exploration of what it means to be a trans human.

 ## Tour Dates 2020